upgini

 },

-We validate and clean search initialization dataset under the hood:
+) We validate and clean the search‑initialization dataset under the hood:

 - check zero variance for label column;

 - check dataset for full row duplicates.
-If we find any, we remove duplicated rows and make a note on share of row duplicates;
+If we find any, we remove them and report their share;

-- check inconsistent labels - rows with the same features and keys but different labels, we remove them and make a note on share of row duplicates;
+- check inconsistent labels - rows with the same features and keys but different labels, we remove them and report their share;

 We detect ML task under the hood based on label column values.
 Currently we support: